cables-gl/cables_dev/README.md

 a repository containing all the extensions on cables.gl that are not in the core. it is not needed for local development but will give you a few more ops to work with.

+## Giving Feedback

+### Issue Workflow

+- create an issue, pick "Bug report" or "Feature Request" from the templates
+- the issue will be assigned a "new" label
+- we will check on these issues regularly, add them to a milestone and remove the "new" label
+- once we added the feature or fixed the bug in any release (also dev/nightly) we will close the issue
+- stable releases will have a changelog with all the closed issues

 ## More...
 - [howto changelog](docs/howto_changelog.md)
 - [howto create_new_ops](docs/howto_create_new_ops.md)